sagar220887/Bike_Sharing_Assignment/README.md

 ## General Information
-- A bike sharing system , in which the bikes are avialble to user on a rental basis.
+- A bike sharing system, in which the bikes are avialble to user on a rental basis.
 User shall pay and unlock the bike.
 Bikes are returned to the designated docking system.
 This company suffred low in revenue to the pandamic situation.
 The organisaion wants to find the factors so that the business can be accelaearted..

-- What is the background of your project?
+### Objective
 - We want to understand the factors affecting the demand for these shared bikes in the American market.
 The company wants to know:
 Which variables are significant in predicting the demand for shared bikes.
 How well those variables describe the bike demands

+- We need to build a Linear Regression model on the provided data set, to predict the variables or the factors being a vital parameter for decision making.

+### Acceptance Criteria

 - You are required to model the demand for shared bikes with the available independent variables.
 It will be used by the management to understand how exactly the demands vary with different features.
 They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
 Further, the model will be a good way for management to understand the demand dynamics of a new market.

 - The data is provided in the csv file format.
 It contains data for 2 years 2018 and 2019 Each row represent the total number of bikes rented for a particular day